 Brownville is a very small village located in the state of New York.
 With a population of 1,142 people and just one neighborhood, Brownville is the 709th largest community in New York.
-Much of the housing stock in Brownville was built prior to World War II, making it one of the older and more historic villages in the country.
+Brownville has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Real Estate Prices